siuangie91/recipe_review/README.md

 __Dev mode__:
 Run `npm install` and then `npm start`.
 Additionally, if you'd like to see the Jest/Enzyme tests, run `npm run test`.

-_All images are from my personal Instagram._
+_*All images are from my personal Instagram._

+_*Original JSON data and data structure came from a different source as part of another project._

 ## Implementation Decisions: ##
 _This is a front-end-only implementation._